Applied-Scientific-Research/Omega3D/README.md

     cd Omega3D
     mkdir build
     cd build
-    cmake -DCMAKE_BUILD_TYPE=Release -DUSE_OMP=ON -DUSE_VC=OFF ..
+    cmake -DCMAKE_BUILD_TYPE=Release -DOMEGA3D_USE_ONBODY=ON ..
     make

-If you were able to build and install Vc, then you should set `-DUSE_VC=ON` in the above `cmake` command.
+This will build the GUI version of Omega3D with [Vc](https://github.com/VcDevel/Vc), a vectorization library, and [onbody](https://github.com/Applied-Scientific-Research/onbody), and order N-log-N velocity solver.

-To use the system Clang on Linux, you will want the following variables defined:
+To use the system Clang on Linux, you may need the following variables defined:

     cmake -DCMAKE_C_COMPILER=/usr/bin/clang -DCMAKE_CXX_COMPILER=/usr/bin/clang++ ..